CristianaDvD/DVDine_Burgers/TESTING.md

 3. Server doesn't get my json responses for the modals.js.
 Bootstrap and json couldn't get my html responses.
 Created a separate html for my modal, so that Java used with Bootstrap could insert the modal content in the page.
 Bug Fixed.
 4. Bug in modals.
 No reload after actions.
 Had arria-hidden set to true and show and d-block on the same line of code.
 Bug now fixed with code changed, as removed d-block and show classes and let Java and Bootstrap do the magic.
 5. Sticky footer would scroll over in small screens.
 Set body height to 100% and margin to 0, and main min-height to 100vh and flex: 1 0 auto.
 Bug now fixed.
 Footer remains sticked to bottom.
+6. After one submission, modals won't open.
+After one submission, the buttons on the booking-list page stopped working.
+I changed my modal.js file to only reload modals rather than the entire page.
+Booking views were also changed to accommodate AJAX responses.
+After making these adjustments, the bug was fixed.